sunpy/sunpy/docs/guide/data_types/timeseries.rst

 ========================

 A TimeSeries object can be created from local files.
-For convenience, **sunpy** can download several example timeseries of observational data.
+For convenience, **sunpy** can download several example time series of observational data.
 These files have names like ``sunpy.data.sample.EVE_TIMESERIES`` and ``sunpy.data.sample.GOES_XRS_TIMESERIES``.
 To create the sample `sunpy.timeseries.sources.goes.XRSTimeSeries`, type the following into your interactive Python shell: